 So now, if you keep your Collaborative Forecasts up to date it will ensure that everyone will see the information they need to close more business.

-For more information, help with setting up Collaborative Forecasting, or migrating your Salesforce Classic to Salesforce Lightning feel free to contact XTIVIA.
+For more information, check out our Salesforce blog articles.
+For help with setting up Collaborative Forecasting, or migrating your Salesforce Classic to Salesforce Lightning feel free to contact XTIVIA, a Salesforce Development Company.